Illia-Kozhara/L3Lab/README.md

 ## L3LabDotNetCore
 ### Summary:
   Web API with ASP.NET Core solution with data access against a MSSQL database using Entity Framework Core and Swagger API integration.
 - Program.cs  Services configuration including Swagger and CORS options.
+CORS making requests to a different domain ("https://localhost:4200") to all method types.
 - NoteController.cs CRUD provide controller class.
 - AppDBContext.cs DbContext class provides access and managing DB`s data.
+To change path to SQL Server path, mannage "DefaultLocalHost" property in appsettings.json configuration file.
 - Note.cs Entity representation class.
+Used to configure migration and managing to transfer data to database.
 - NoteDTO.cs Data transfer class that represents Note entity.
+It is adopted object can be more convenient for clients or hide properties that clients are not supposed to view.
 - NoteMapper Singletone Note NoteDTO mapper.
+Map the view model object (NoteDTO) to the domain (Note) model object, then we would manually do for each property.
 ## L3LabAngularUI
 ### Summary:
   Angular project SPA UI representation.